 Many of you might feel cheated when your car insurance company does not settle your car insurance claim completely.
 But you should not.
 There are, in fact, justifiable reasons for deducting some amount from your claim.
 Want to know what these are?
 Let's find out :

-As you use your car, your car ages and so do the different parts of your car.
+• Depreciation: As you use your car, your car ages and so do the different parts of your car.
 In case of claim when your car's parts are damaged and replaced, the actual cost of the damaged parts are calculated after considering the relevant amount of depreciation.
 Therefore, the amount of depreciation is deducted from the claim settled.
 However, if you have the zero depreciation add-on cover in your car insurance policy, no depreciation would be deducted from the value of your car's parts and you can get full claim settlement.
-Read More How Depreciation is Calculated for the Purpose of Claims.

 Another concept is a voluntary excess.
 Voluntary excess also represents the portion of the claim which would be paid by you over and above the compulsory deductible.
 For instance, in the above example, if you have chosen a voluntary excess of Rs.1000, the insurance company would pay you a final claim of Rs.7000, Rs.2000 deducted for compulsory deductible and Rs.1000 deducted for voluntary excess.
 The only difference between a voluntary excess and a compulsory deductible is that the former is optional (voluntary) while the latter is mandatory (compulsory).
 If you opt for a voluntary excess, you can get premium discounts.
 So, the compulsory deductible and the voluntary excess, if any, would be deducted from your claim amount before it is paid.

 These four reasons cause insurance companies to deduct some amount before they settle the claim.
 That is why you do not get the entire amount of claim raised.
 So, the next time you feel why your claim was not paid in full, refer to these points and you would understand why.